decision-labs/spacialdb-devcenter/pages/Heroku.md

 Now we are ready to add the RGeo gem in order to use the Postgis adapter with Rails.
 RGeo requires [Geos](http://geos.osgeo.org/) and [Proj](http://trac.osgeo.org/proj/) to be installed on the system we are deploying on.

-So one solution is to install precompiled binary libraries with the `vendorbinaries` buildpack together with the default Heroku Ruby buildpack.
+So one solution is to install these precompiled  dependencies with the `vendorbinaries` buildpack together with the default Heroku Ruby buildpack.
 In order to use these two buildpacks, we will use the `buildpack-multi`.
-Have a look at this blog post: [Building and Deploying Custom Binaries on Heroku](http://spin.atomicobject.com/2012/12/09/building-and-deploying-custom-binaries-on-heroku/) for more info.
+Have a look at this blog post: [Building and Deploying Custom Binaries on Heroku](http://spin.atomicobject.com/2012/12/09/building-and-deploying-custom-binaries-on-heroku/) for more information.

-Finally the `vendorbinaries` buildpack requires a url to download the binaries from, and we have provided the latest Proj (4.8.0) and Geos (3.3.8) binaries via a public S3 bucket.
+Lastly, the `vendorbinaries` buildpack requires a url to download the binaries from, and we have provided the latest Proj (4.8.0) and Geos (3.3.8) binaries compiled on the [Heroku platform](https://devcenter.heroku.com/articles/buildpack-binaries) via a public Amazon S3 bucket.

 So lets get started, first the `buildpack-multi`, we configure heroku to use it and add the buildpacks we use in the `.buildpacks` file: